Garlic Mustard

 Please report any sighting of Garlic Mustard by clicking here.

-Garlic Mustard is shade tolerant, though it will survive in full sun.
+Habitat: Garlic Mustard prefers shaded environments, though it will also survive in full sun.
 It prefers rich, moist forest floors or wooded stream banks and thrives in medium heat and high moisture.
 Garlic Mustard grows in a wide range of habitats and spreads quickly along roadsides, trails, and fence lines.

 Current Distribution